xmos/ai_tools/lib_nn/lib_nn/doc/src/ops/requantize_16_to_8.md

 are considered to be signed integers, then the operation divides each input element by @math{2^{8}}, rounding the result to the nearest integer.
 These interpretations are equivalent.

-Unlike most other operators, the @oper{requantize_16_to_8} operator requires only jobs (but no plan) to be initialized before it can  be invoked.
-No plan struct is required because the jobs share no parameters.
-See @ref requantize_16_to_8_api below.

 ### Parameters

 #### Hyperparameters        {#requantize_16_to_8_hyperparams}